-- During the 1800s, Broadview Ave north of Queen St E was known as Don Mills Rd and south of it was Scadding.
+- During the 1800s, Broadview Ave north of Queen St E was known as Don Mills Rd, and Scadding south of it.
 In that same time period, Queen St E was known as Kingston Rd.

 - Riverside was annexed to the City of Toronto in 1884.